scrapinghub/dateparser/docs/settings.rst

     >>> from dateparser import parse
     >>> parse('3 de marzo de 2020', settings={'DEFAULT_LANGUAGES': ["es"]})

-.. note:: When using this setting, the languages will be added after the detected languages.
-It is specially useful when using the `detect_languages_function`.
+.. note:: When using this setting, these languages will be tried after trying with the detected languages with no success.
+It is especially useful when using the ``detect_languages_function`.
 Optional language detect
 ++++++++++++++++++++++++